MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-loaner-program.md

 2. Create a new loaner card.
 3. In the **No.** field, enter a number for the loaner.
 Alternatively, if you have set up number series for loaners on the **Service Mgt.
 Setup** page, you can press the Enter key to enter the next available loaner number.
 4. Fill in the **Description**, **Description 2**, and **Serial No.** fields.
-5. In the **Unit of Measurement Code** field, choose the relevant unit of measurement.
+5. In the **Unit of Measure Code** field, choose the relevant unit of measure.

 ## <a name="see-also"></a>See Also
 [Lend and Receive Loaners](service-how-to-lend-receive-loaners.md)